Dundalia/Dundalia.github.io/_news/2025-08-15-arena7-selection.md

 related_posts: false
 ---

-I have been selected to join **ARENA 7.0** (Alignment Research Engineer Accelerator), which will be held at LISA (London Initiative for Safe AI), London, UK, in January 2026.
-See the programme details at [arena.education](https://www.arena.education).
+I have been selected to join [**ARENA 7.0**](https://www.arena.education) (Alignment Research Engineer Accelerator), which will be held at LISA (London Initiative for Safe AI), London, UK, in January 2026.